Miso Noodle Soup

 Cook the noodles according to instructions, leaving them al dente.

-Dice the onion, then heat a glug of sesame or olive oil and lightly pan fry the onion until soft.
+Dice the onion, then heat a glug of sesame or olive oil and lightly pan and fry the onion until soft.

 Cube the tofu, then add this to the pan until crispy, stirring occasionally to get all sides cooked evenly.
 It should take a few minutes on each side to brown and crisp.
 Finely chop the ginger and add this in too.